SoothingMist/Arduino-as-USB-to-Serial-Adaptor/README.md

 A more advanced use of this idea is to help debug a process that sends/receives data between devices.
 In this demonstration, an Arduino MKR WAN 1310 instigates a data exchange with an Arduino Mega 2526.
 What is going on within the Mega is monitored by the Uno.
 A programmable USB hub facilitates the exchange as a way of showing how to send/receive data between devices that support interactive USB data flows but cannot be directly connected.
 In this case, the hub was a Windows 11 computer but the hub has also been shown to run on a Linux headless computer (Raspberry Pi v4).
 USB v2 or v3 work just as well.

-The same connections between the Mega and Uno are employed.
+The same connections between the Mega and Uno are employed but those have to be removed so that new code can be loaded.
 The same code runs on the Uno.
 All the devices plug into different USB ports on your computer.
 Here is a list of the appropriate codes:

   * ArduinoMKR_Instigator
   * ArduinoMega_Respondent